- You have to be an Erasmus student at the UCM during the second semester of the academic year 2018-2019.

 Students willing to improve their skills in Spanish language and get an official certificate with grades and ECTS credits, could take a Spanish course for foreing students at the UCM in our “Centro Complutense para la Enseñanza del Español” (Complutense Centre for Spanish Teaching).

-You can pick up your certificate at the Oficina de Relaciones Internacionales, Edificio de Estudiantes, 1st floor, from the 15th of March 2017 onwards, Monday to Friday from 9:00 a.m. to 14:00 p.m.
+You can pick up your certificate at the Edificio de Estudiantes, low level, from the 3 of April 2019 onwards, Monday to Friday from 9:00 a.m. to 14:00 p.m.